New SEC Financial Disclosure Requirements: Regulation S-K Amendments, Materiality in MD&A Disclosures

 Recording of a 90-minute premium CLE video webinar with Q&A

-This CLE webinar will examine recently adopted amendments to the financial disclosure requirements in Regulation S-K. The panel will discuss the SEC's focus on materiality and "principles-based" disclosures, what should be addressed in liquidity and capital disclosures, and how off-balance sheet commitments or obligations should be reflected in the company filings.
+This CLE course will examine recently adopted amendments to the financial disclosure requirements in Regulation S-K. The panel will discuss the SEC's focus on materiality and "principles-based" disclosures, what should be addressed in liquidity and capital disclosures, and how off-balance sheet commitments or obligations should be reflected in the company filings.

 - Background on Regulation S-K and reasons behind the amendments